RafRomB/imml/docs/installation.rst

 For other platforms, please refer to the official guides: https://cran.r-project.org/doc/manuals/r-patched/R-admin.html

-When using R as engine, some algorithms (such as jNMF) could have some extra dependencies.
-To install these dependencies, try the following commands in R:
+When using R as engine, some algorithms (such as JNMF) could have some extra dependencies.
+To install these dependencies, execute the following command in R:

 .. code:: R